-Claim eligibility is predicated on the tank owner or operator adhering to the requirements of the Pennsylvania Storage Tank and Spill Prevention Act, 35 P.S. §§6021.101 et. seq.
-Section 706 of the Act, and implementing regulations.
-See eligibility requirements under Program Overview, Claims Reporting and Eligibility Criteria.
+Claim eligibility is predicated on the tank owner or operator adhering to the requirements of Section 706 of the Tank Act and the implementing regulations.
+See eligibility requirements under Program Overview, Claims Reporting, and Eligibility Criteria.

 Although the USTIF requires that either the owner or operator file the claim, claims have on occasion been filed by agents, such as consultants or attorneys, designated by the owner or operator.
 In such cases, the authority of the agent to act on the owner's or operator's behalf is always verified.
 Reimbursements, although sometimes channeled through the owner's or operator's agent, are always made to the party that has incurred the cleanup expenses, or if authorized by the tank owner, directly to the service provider.